A Lineage of Grace

 A Lineage of Grace is a series of five historical fiction novellas written by the American author Francine Rivers.
 Each novella details the story of a woman in the lineage of Jesus Christ described in the New Testament - Tamar, Rahab, Ruth, Bathsheba, and Mary.
 The book was released in 2002 by Tyndale House Publishers.
 It has been published in hardcover, paperback, audio and e-book versions in several languages.

 Awards

-It won the Retailer's Choice Award in 2009.
+A Lineage of Grace won the Retailer's Choice Award in 2009.